Hope College: Campus renovation

 The college marked the completion of the "Greater Hope" campaign in October 2015 with the dedication of the Jack H. Miller Center for Musical Arts.
 In September 2015, the college dedicated the opening of Kruizenga Art Museum, designed by C Concept Design, and broke ground on construction of the Jim and Martie Bultman Student Center.

 As of October 2015, the Jack H. Miller Center for Musical Arts and the Kruizenga Art Museum are open and in use by students and faculty.
-The Jim and Martie Bultman Student Center opened for the 2017–18 school year.
+The Jim and Martie Bultman Student Center opened for the 2017–2018 school year.

+The Jim and Eileen Heeringa Dance Wing addition and Dow Center renovations, opened in fall of 2024, provide a dedicated performance space, expand wellness facilities, maintain arts accreditation and foster professional partnerships for Hope’s dance and theatre departments.

 Athletics

 Hope College competes in the MIAA conference, and is a Division III member of the NCAA.
-It currently fields 20 men's and women's varsity teams.
-The college has constructed several new outdoor athletic venues in recent years— DeVos Fieldhouse (2005), Boeve Baseball Stadium (2008), Wolters Softball Stadium (2008), Van Andel Soccer Stadium (2009) and Heeringa-Vande Poel Tennis Stadium (2012).
-The college recently acquired Holland Municipal Stadium from the City of Holland and has renamed it the Ray and Sue Smith in honor of a longtime coach and his wife.
-In 2006, the women's basketball team won the National Championship in its division, the second in school history.
+It fields 20 men's and women's varsity teams.

+The college has constructed several new outdoor athletic venues in recent years—Jim Heeringa Athletic Center (2021) DeVos Fieldhouse (2005, home to basketball and volleyball teams), Boeve Baseball Stadium (2008), Wolters Softball Stadium (2008), Van Andel Soccer Stadium (2009) and Heeringa-Vande Poel Tennis Stadium (2012).

+Hope acquired Holland Municipal Stadium from the City of Holland and renamed it the Ray and Sue Smith in honor of a longtime coach and his wife.
+In 2006, the women's basketball team won the National Championship in its division, the second in school history, which has won three NCAA titles.

 Hope has won the MIAA All-Sports/Commissioner's Cup Championship more than any other member school.
-Hope has won the honor a league-leading 34 times.
-In 2012-13 Hope athletes and/or teams qualified for nine NCAA championships.
+The college has won the honor a league-leading 34 times.
+In 2012–2013 Hope athletes and/or teams qualified for nine NCAA championships.

 The school's athletic teams are called the Flying Dutchmen (men) and the Flying Dutch (women).
 The school colors are blue and orange (possibly chosen because the Dutch royal family is the House of Orange-Nassau).
 The college sponsors club ice hockey and rugby in addition to a popular intramural sports program.